pavankalyanchittala/Weather-Dashboard/README.md

 - Displays an error message if the city is not found.

 ## Deployment
-- The app is deployed using Netlify.
+- The app is deployed using PythonAnywhere.